 A good place to start is the British Council.
 They designed the IELTS test so let’s start there.

 Another great source for IELTS listening is IELTS Liz.
-You can find a lot of advice and listening for listening on this site.
+You can find a lot of advice for listening on this site.

 Another great source is IELTS-Up.
 They have 14 IELTS practice tests for you to try.

 Then there is Exam English.
 They have listening tests for all the sections.

 This is the easiest part of the test.

 Only two people are talking in the audio recording and so it should be relatively simple for the student to distinguish who is talking and saying what in each line.